-Using their Wave app connected via Bluetooth to the booster, it will show you the carrier and LTE band that you are connected to, the signal strength, and the amount of boost - directly on your iOS or Android device.
+The booster is controlled by the Cel-Fi Wave app connected via Bluetooth to the booster.
+The app will show you the carrier and LTE band that you are connected to, the signal strength, and the amount of boost - directly on your iOS or Android device.

 Because the Cel-Fi booster is working interactively with the carriers network, it can only be boosting one carrier at a time.
 For example - if it is in Verizon mode, AT&T devices will not see any benefits at all.

 Analog boosters on the other hand work with all carriers at once.

 - LTE Bands Supported: 12 (17), 13, 5, 4, 2

 - Exterior Antenna: Magnetic mount with integrated cable.